Lindzsy/curriculum/phase1/command-line-arguments-homework.md

 For this problem, only, don't use the `==` method on strings, instead loop over each character to see whether they're equal.
 If the strings have different length... well, then you already know whether they're equal ;)

 ```
 $ ruby strings_equal.rb abc abc
 equal

 $ ruby strings_equal.rb abc abcd
-Not equal
+not equal

 $ ruby strings_equal.rb abcd abc
-Not equal
+not equal

 $ ruby strings_equal.rb axc abc
-Not equal
+not equal
 ```